 If at First You Don't Succeed, Load, Load Again

 One strategy to enter sweepstakes faster is to open several entry forms at the same time, fill them out, and submit them one after another.
-But when you do this, some time can pass between when the first page is opened and when you actually fill out the entry form.
+But when you do this, time passes between when the first page is opened and when you actually fill out the entry form.

 Many CAPTCHAs have an anti-hacking feature that causes them to expire after a few minutes.
 This prevents hackers from, say, sending the CAPTCHA image to a CAPTCHA mill service, where low-wage workers crack the code and send it back to a hacker.

 Llamas, Iguanas, and the Number 1

 Depending on the font a CAPTCHA uses, a lower-case "l" as in "llama" can look exactly the same as an uppercase "I" as in "Iguana" or the number "1."
 Confusion between these three characters could be the reason why you can't get the CAPTCHA to work properly.

 So if your CAPTCHA won't submit, check for these symbols.
 If it contains one of them, try the other possibilities to make sure that you're not entering the wrong one.

 O, Those Zeros

 It can be very difficult to tell the difference between an uppercase letter "O" as in "Ocean" and the numeral "0" or zero.
 This is especially true when the CAPTCHA has distorted the characters.

-If you have been trying either the letter O or the number zero and the CAPTCHA won't go through, try the other.
+If you've been trying the letter O or the number zero and the CAPTCHA won't go through, try the other option.

 Forget 2, 4 the Problem's 6 and 8

 The numbers "6" and "8" are clearly different, right?
-Well, sure they are—until CAPTCHAs start putting squiggly lines behind them to confuse automatic image readers.
+Well, they are until CAPTCHAs put squiggly lines behind them to confuse automatic image readers.
 One of those squiggles could easily make it hard to tell the difference between the two numerals.

 Squiggles can confuse many other characters as well.
 Depending on placement and font, a "c" can look like an "o," an "o" look like an "a," and other characters can be hard to distinguish.

-If your CAPTCHA is being rejected, take a close look to make sure that your eyes aren't being thrown off by background noise.
+If your CAPTCHA is being rejected, take a close look to make sure that your eyes aren't being thrown off by background graphics.

 A Case of the Wrong Case